Nadeem-05/Virustotal-flask/Readme.md

 2. Access the application through a web browser at `http://localhost:5001`.

 ### Functionality
-- **Upload File**: Allows users to upload a file for virus scanning.
+- **Upload File**: Allows users to upload a file for mawlare scanning.
-- **Input Hash Value**: Accepts a hash value to perform a virus scan.
+- **Input Hash Value**: Accepts a hash value to perform a mawlare scan.
 - **Scan Results**: Displays scan results from various antivirus engines along with the detection status.

 ### Updating API Key